 If you bought some six inch round cake pans and are looking for ways to use them, here’s a six inch red velvet cake with cream cheese icing recipe.
+This cake is easy.
+It’s a traditional red velvet cake recipe with just the right amount of cocoa, plus a combination of buttermilk, oil and butter.

 For the red food coloring, I use a product called Super Red which gives the cake a very vibrant red color.
 If you can’t find the Super Red, you can use red food coloring, but you may need to use a little more.